desflahertyportfolio/The_Easy_CookBook/README.md

 ## Testing Issues
 * On FireFox the CSS overwriting the grey text default to black for materialize text input box in the search ingredients menu does not work.
-* The username check to ensure that another user can't use the same username in the db does not fire, and results in a redirect loop with an error returned to the browser
-* I could not achieve the desired functionality for recipes returned after being filtered using flex 'align-items flex-start'.
-Example on desktop if two recipes are displayed there is a white space gap between the recipes.
-This is only an issue on large screens.
 * Flash messages that should appear during the login and register process are not firing

 ## Features left to implement
 * Recipe likes were manually added to the database for this project.
-FOr the next milestone project a counter will be developed to track likes by registered users.
+For the next milestone project a counter will be developed to track likes by registered users.
 * A view count could be implemented to track the number of times a recipe page was viewed
 * Further validation control could be implemented on user login and register to provide feedback to the user
 * Custom form validation could be added using Javascript, currently HTML validation is used